PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/README.md

 1. Access your WHMCS admin page.
 2. Go to menu Setup -> Payments -> Payment Gateways.
-3. Click DOKU Hosted as payment method.
+3. There are will be 2 payment type show up there in your payment gateway settings
+* DOKU - Standard Payment if you wanted standard payment
+* DOKU - Subscription if you wanted to use Subscription Choose which you preferred as your payment method
 4. Then choose Setup -> Payments -> Payment Gateways -> Manage Existing Gateways
 5. Fill the input as instructed on the screen.
 6. Click Save Changes

 #### NOTES ####

-* Please note that our this our payment modules not using `composer.json`
+* Please note this our payment modules are not using `composer.json`
-* Add the url on the admin panel to cron on your WHMCS hosted for check status payment process.
+* Add the url on the admin panel to cron on your WHMCS for check status payment process.
-* In order to use this module please register at [DOKU Website](https://www.doku.com) to get an API.
+* In order to use this module please register at DOKU Website - https://www.doku.com to get an API.

-Further infornation about DOKU, please check our website on  [DOKU Website](https://www.doku.com)
+Further information about DOKU, please check our website on  DOKU Website at www.doku.com